British Citizenship Application Guide

 There is no statutory definition of ‘good character’ and no statutory guidance on the interpretation or application of the requirement.
 There is, however, internal guidance to Home Office decision makers in the form of the Nationality Guidance (NG) Good character requirement, which provides information on how the requirement is applied in practice in relation to all relevant applications for British citizenship.

-Things which may lead immigration officials to believe you are not of good character include (but not limited to):
+Things which may lead immigration officials to believe you are not of good character include (but are not limited to):

 - a criminal conviction